Stuycs-K/project03-final-09-casinoc-hasant/PROPOSAL.md

 By using shared memory and semaphores, we can have a two player wordle game.
 One player will create the word, which will be written to a text file.
 The program will read from a text file every time that the second player makes a guess and store the characters of the word in a character array.
 The program will read the user's input into a separate character array.
 If a character from the user's input is present in the array corresponding to the text file, the program will set the character in the text array to null.
 The program will return a modified string to the second player after each guess.
 If the user guesses correctly, a signal will be output to end the program.

 How you are breaking down the project and who is responsible for which parts.
-1. Semaphores and memory segments (make initialize)
+1. Semaphores and memory segments (make init)
-2. File access and allocating memory (make answer, make guess)
+2. File access and allocating memory (make game ARGS="answer", make game ARGS="guess")
 3. Returning signals
 We will be working on these steps from the perspective of a guesser and an answerer.
 Tanzeem will write from the perspective of the guesser, and Christopher from the perspective of the answerer.